blakegreendev/serverless-blog/source/_posts/Deploy-VSCode-on-AWS-Fargate-with-Pulumi.md

 Head to the URL and access VSCode!
 {% asset_img screen9.png %}

+## Next Steps
+You might want to take it a step further and add an SSL certificate to the Load Balancer.
+Then you can use Route 53 and route traffic with your domain name.

 # Final Thought
 I hope you were able to see how easy and powerful it is when you mix AWS and Pulumi.
 It's becoming more efficient to create IaC as the applications start to blend with the infrastructure.
 I encourage you to read through the Pulumi docs as they have other wonderful tutorials and hopefully they will continue to add more.
 I'm looking forward to the future of this product and how it continues to establish itself in this space.